-For the Fall 2016 final course project, the student teams selected from seven project types: (i) Solar Car Competition, (ii) Cell Phone App Inventor, (iii) Robotic Competition, (iv) MSU Adaptive Sports and Recreation Club Project, (v) Residence Education and Housing Services (REHS) Design, (vi) Peckham and RCAH Straw Bale Structure Design, and (vii) CoRe Industry-Sponsored Projects.
-The Adaptive Sports and Recreation Club project involved the design of an athletic wheelchair support.
-The REHS project addressed improvements to the residence hall move-in / move- out process, and the Peckham and RCAH Structure included assessments of straw bale structure design.
-CoRe industry- sponsored projects involved collaborations with ArcelorMittal on an annealing furnace gas sampling system, Delphi on 48- volt mild hybrid architecture, and Tenneco on the design of a pothole reporter.
+For the Fall 2018 final course project, the student teams selected from four project types: (i) Solar Car Competition, (ii) Cell Phone App Inventor, (iii) Design of a Heat Exchanger, (iv) 3D Printing, (v) Arduino Programming, (vi) Costa Rica Design of a Park and School, and (vii) CoRe industry-sponsored projects.
+CoRe industry-sponsored projects involved collaborations with Aptiv on autonomous vehicle sensing design.
 Teams from each of the project types will display their prototypes at Design Day along with posters detailing their design concepts.
 Pre-college students will recognize the most outstanding projects with awards.

 More information can be found at Cornerstone Engineering.